RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity: Introduction

+As large language models (LLMs) are increasingly integrated into personalized advisory systems and social simulations~\citep{park2023generative, vezhnevets2023generative, takayanagi2025generative, jeong2025adaptive}, they are inevitably forced to arbitrate these nuanced human dilemmas.
+This reality raises a fundamental research question: \textbf{When encountering role conflict, do LLMs adhere to the objective constraints of the situation's urgency, or do they default to learned preferences?} Answering this is critical, yet current evaluation frameworks fall short of capturing this complexity.

+Previous research has examined social abilities such as norms compliance~\citep{sap2019socialiqa, hendrycks2020aligning, yuan2024measuring, lee2024kornat}, relationship understanding~\citep{jurgens2023your, zhan2023socialdial, kim2025they}, and moral reasoning~\citep{jin2022make, ji2025moralbench,kim2025exploring}.
+However, these studies typically focus on prescriptive contexts with predetermined ``correct answers'' based on static norms.
+Evaluating LLMs in subjective role conflicts requires a different approach---one that measures responsiveness to dynamic situational contexts rather than imposing a singular, context-agnostic moral truth.

+To bridge this gap, we present \textbf{\dataset{}}, a benchmark designed to assess whether LLMs can navigate the subtleties of social dilemmas.
+Our core methodological contribution is the use of \textbf{situational urgency} as an objective control variable.
+While the correct role is often debatable, the severity of a situation provides a grounded standard for evaluation.
+We establish a fundamental baseline: critical emergencies (High Urgency) must take precedence over routine obligations (Low Urgency), regardless of the specific roles involved.
+This allows for precise quantification of the deviation from this urgency-based baseline, which indicates that the model is prioritizing the internal role preferences over the dynamic context.

-We introduce \dataset{}, a story-based benchmark designed to evaluate an LLM's contextual sensitivity to complex social dilemmas.
-To generate realistic scenarios, the benchmark employs a three-stage pipeline: (1) Expectation Generation: we first curate common social expectations for various roles; (2) Situation Instantiation: we then generate specific situations for each expectation, systematically varying their level of urgency; (3) Story Synthesis: finally, we synthesize these elements into first-person vignettes that place two roles in direct conflict.
-By covering nine pairs of urgency levels across the two roles, our benchmark captures a wide range of realistic, everyday role conflicts, allowing for a controlled evaluation of how LLMs weigh competing social expectations in different situations.
+Our benchmark is specifically designed to evaluate an LLM's contextual sensitivity to these complex social dilemmas.
+To achieve this, we construct \dataset{} through a three-stage pipeline: (1) Expectation Generation, where we curate common social expectations for diverse roles; (2) Situation Instantiation, creating specific scenarios with distinct urgency levels; and (3) Story Synthesis, integrating these elements into first-person vignettes that place two roles in direct conflict.
+By covering nine distinct urgency combinations across the two roles, our benchmark captures a broad spectrum of realistic conflicts, enabling a controlled, granular analysis of how LLMs weigh competing social expectations.